Karpova-Lab/cerebro/Documentation_src/source/Hardware/implant.rst

 #.
 Align fiber to laser diode
 #.
 Apply Norland Optical Adhesive 68 and cure it with UV light
 #.
 Solder diodes at a slight angle to the implant PCB
 #.
-Surround the doides with 8mm tall shrink tubing
-#.
-Place phototransistor in the tubing and fill with epoxy
-#.
 Laser cut fiber guide
 #.
 Insert ferrules into acrylic to create fiber guide
 #.
 Thread coupled fibers through fiber guide
 #.
-Add more epoxy
+Incase laser diodes in epoxy
 #.
 Surround the implant with heat shrink tubing

 Implant Characterization